Okanagan-Basin-Water-Board/RavenHydrologicOperationsModel/Model/ReadMe.txt

 The model structure is a modified HBV-EC model.
 The model was calibrated for peak flows.
 Additional detail on calibration can be found in the Chapter 3 of the supporting report (NHC, 2020).
 The model can be run in two different modes:
 1. Standard regulation scenario - the regular mode considers current regulation on the mainstem
-2. Open gate scenario - simulates the gates of Okanagan and Skaha Lake dam as fully open with resservoir outflow dictated by rating curves.
+2. Open gate scenario - simulates the gates of Okanagan and Skaha Lake dam as fully open with reservoir outflow dictated by rating curves.
 The rvt file for the open gates scenario is named Okanagan_opengates.rvt

 #ORGANIZATION:
-The model was developed by Northwest Hydraulic Consultants Ltd.
+Northwest Hydraulic Consultants Ltd.

 #POINT OF CONTACT:
 Genevieve Brown - gbrown@nhcweb.com